Digital Millennium Copyright Act: RealNetworks, Inc. v. DVD Copy Control Association, Inc.

 In August 2009, the DVD Copy Control Association won a lawsuit against RealNetworks for violating copyright law in selling its RealDVD software, allowing users to copy DVDs and store them on a harddrive.
-The DVD Copy Control Association claimed that Real violated the DMCA by circumventing anti-piracy measures ARccOS Protection and RipGuard, as well as breaking Real's licensing agreement with the Content Scrambling System.
+The DVD Copy Control Association claimed that Real violated the DMCA by manufacturing and trafficking a tool that circumvented anti-piracy measures ARccOS Protection and RipGuard, as well as breaking Real's licensing agreement with the Content Scrambling System.

 Viacom Inc. v.
 YouTube, Google Inc.

 On March 13, 2007, Viacom filed a lawsuit against YouTube and its corporate parent Google for copyright infringement seeking more than $1 billion in damages.
 The complaint was filed in the U.S. District Court for the Southern District of New York.

 Viacom claims the popular video-sharing site was engaging in "massive intentional copyright infringement" for making available a contended 160,000 unauthorized clips of Viacom's entertainment programming.
 Google relied on the 1998 Digital Millennium Copyright Act's "safe harbor" provision to shield them from liability.

 On June 23, 2010, U.S. District Judge Louis Stanton granted summary judgment in favor of YouTube.
 The court held that YouTube is protected by the safe harbor of the DMCA.
 Viacom appealed to the U.S. Court of Appeals for the Second Circuit.

 On April 5, 2012, the federal Second Circuit Court of Appeals vacated Judge Louis Stanton's ruling, and instead ruled that Viacom had presented enough evidence against YouTube to warrant a trial, and the case should not have been thrown out in summary judgment.
 The court did uphold the ruling that YouTube could not be held liable based on "general knowledge" that users on its site were infringing copyright.
 The case was sent back to the District Court in New York, and on April 18, 2013, Judge Stanton issued another order granting summary judgment in favor of YouTube.
-Before it was send back to the Court of Appeals, a settlement was reached; no money changed hands.
+Before it was sent back to the Court of Appeals, a settlement was reached; no money changed hands.